mixu/minitask/readme.md

 - there is a tradeoff between extremely accurate initial scans and code complexity.
 The List class allows you to perform basic filtering with the idea that more advanced filters can be applied further downstream (e.g. using `[].filter` on the result)
 - the List has a separate `add` and `exec` function because this allows the same List object to be run multiple times against a changing directory structure, which is nice if you are running the same operations multiple times (e.g. in a server).

-The API is documented in [docs/list.md](docs/list.md).
+The list API is documented in [docs/list.md](docs/list.md).

 ## Task API: Defining tasks on input files

-The Task API provides a way to express a set of transformations using:
+The Task API provides a way to express a set of transformations using an array of:

 - sync functions
 - async functions